Diversity At Wheaton

 Educate yourself.
 Ask yourself if you use derogatory, degrading or offensive terms in describing others and/or if you avoid people who are different from you.
 Seek to broaden your own viewpoint and find value from learning about those differences.

 Speak out if a bias incident occurs.
 Follow the procedures set out in this Statement.
-Do your part to help make Wheaton a community where diversity is embraced.
+Do your part to help make Wheaton a community where diversity and inclusion is embraced.

 The following offices are available for more information or consultation:

 - Wheaton Public Safety Department x8213

 - Human Resources Office x8206

 - Office of the Dean of Students x8218

 - Center for Social Justice and Community Impact x3375

 - Student Activities, Involvement & Leadership (SAIL) x8222

 Wheaton wishes to acknowledge and to thank Miami University of Ohio and Tufts University for their willingness to share the materials they developed in response to bias incidents.